 What is a Cystectomy

-A cystectomy is a surgical procedure that is used to remove the bladder.
+A cystectomy is a surgical procedure that is used to remove the bladder, prostate, and pelvic lymph nodes.
 This surgery is indicated for patients with bladder or surrounding cancers, severe inflammatory conditions that have damaged the bladder, or a congenital (at birth) urinary deformity.

 What is a Robot Assisted Radical Cystectomy?